mattbierner/blog.mattbierner.com/_posts/2014-03-03-khepri-fat-arrows.md

 ```

 # Khepri
 A Khepri function may optionally unpack the object it is called on with a this unpack.
-This unpacks explicitly bind `this` to an identifier, and also allow values to be extracted from the `this` object using the same [unpack patterns][unpacks] as parmeters.
+This unpacks explicitly bind `this` to an identifier, and also allow values to be extracted from the `this` object using the same [unpack patterns][unpacks] as parameters.

 ```js
 // Khepri fat arrow